andrewgormley/educenter-hugo/exampleSite/content/english/rules/vcodaw/_index.md

 4\.3.4 – The first team to reach 14 rounds will be determined the winner.

-4\.3.5 – The map pool for the competition is: Brecourt, Carentan, Dawnville, Depot, German_Town, Harbor, Neuville, Powcamp, Railyard, Stalingrad and Tigertown.
+4\.3.5 – The map pool for the competition is: Brecourt, Carentan, Dawnville, Depot, German_Town, Harbor, Neuville, Powcamp, Railyard, and Tigertown.

 4\.3.6 – The maps will be decided by a veto system, with the winner of bash eliminating from the map pool first.
 Bash for side will take place before each map begins, with the winner deciding which side to start on.